 John Morris is an Olympic gold medallist and world-class Canadian curler from Canmore, Alberta.
 Born in Winnipeg and raised in Ottawa, John began curling at the tender age of five, and at age 20 went on to win two Canadian and World Championships, setting records along the way for most wins by a Canadian Junior Curler in 1998 and 1999.

-Morris graduated from Wilfrid Laurier University with a degree in Kinesiology which he used to help author the book ”Fit to Curl”, available through Indigo and Chapters.
+Morris graduated from Wilfrid Laurier University with a degree in Kinesiology which he used to help author the book ”Fit to Curl”.
 Not only has the book received rave reviews from Sports book critics but it is only a few more copies away from making the Canadian Best-Selling Author list.

 In 2006, John teamed up with Kevin Martin and over the next 4 years became one of the most dominant teams in the history of curling.
 In 2008, despite playing with a broken hand, Morris brought his team to a golden victory at the World Curling Championships.
 The following year, Morris helped lead his Alberta team to a second straight Brier Championship in front of a packed house at the Calgary Saddledome.